 Galeton Community Church is a confessionally Reformed church.
 Since the Bible is a large book, it is essential for the church to have doctrinal statements which accurately summarize the orthodox teachings contained within the Scripture.
-These doctrinal statements are contained with the Westminster Confession of Faith, the Westminster Larger Catechism, and the Westminster Shorter Catechism, as well as the Ecumenical creeds including the Apostles’ Creed, the Nicene Creed, and the Athanasian Creed.
-It is these documents that inform and guide us in our understanding and worship of the Lord, and Savior Jesus Christ.
+These doctrinal statements are contained within the Westminster Confession of Faith, the Westminster Larger Catechism, and the Westminster Shorter Catechism.
+It is these documents to which we subscribe that directs and informs us in our understanding and worship of the Lord, and Savior Jesus Christ.

 1. The Bible